 Multistreaming is the process of broadcasting the same live stream (same content) to multiple platforms simultaneously, such as Twitch, YouTube, Kick, TikTok, or Facebook Live.
-Instead of choosing just one platform, this allows you to reach audiences across many streaming platforms at the same time, with a single source – your streaming software.
+Instead of choosing just one platform, this allows you to reach audiences across many streaming platforms at the same time, from a single source – your streaming software.

 Relying on a single platform is also risky.
 Algorithm changes or a sudden ban can wipe out your income in seconds.
 When you multistream to YouTube, Twitch & Kick, you build an insurance policy.